earthobservations/wetterdienst/docs/usage/python-api.rst

 Caching
 =======

-The backbone of wetterdienst uses dogpile caching.
+The backbone of wetterdienst uses dogpile + fsspec caching.
 It requires to create a directory under ``/home`` for the most cases.
 If you are not allowed to write into ``/home`` you will run into ``OSError``.
-For this purpose you can set an environment variable
-``WD_CACHE_DIR`` to define the place where the caching directory should be created.
+For this purpose you can set an environment variable ``WD_CACHE_DIR`` to define the place where the caching directory should be created.

+FSSPEC is used for flexible file caching.
+It relies on the two libraries requests and aiohttp.
+Aiohttp is used for asynchronous requests and may swallow some errors related to proxies, ssl or similar.
+Use the defined variable FSSPEC_CLIENT_KWARGS to pass your very own client kwargs to fsspec e.g.

+.. ipython:: python

+    from wetterdienst.util.cache import FSSPEC_CLIENT_KWARGS

+    FSSPEC_CLIENT_KWARGS["trust_env"] = True  # use proxy from environment variables

 .. _wradlib: https://wradlib.org/
 .. _example/radar/: https://github.com/earthobservations/wetterdienst/tree/main/example/radar